Ladder Santa Climbing

 Q: What if the wall wasn't smooth?

 A: If the wall had friction, the analysis would become more complex.
-The frictional force from the wall would add a horizontal force component, altering the equilibrium equations.
+Think about it: the frictional force from the wall would add a horizontal force component, altering the equilibrium equations.
 This could actually improve stability under certain conditions.

 Q: Can we apply this to real-world situations?